Helping non-profit professionals increase their capacity for leadership and service through coaching.

 In their use of the tool, board members and coaches from CNPC have experienced benefits around personal and professional alignment as they identify key levers for future growth and development.
 Unlike some other assessments, the Human Potential Assessment offers a fully-integrated approach around assessing, discovering and harnessing human potential on individual, team and organization-wide levels.

-CNPC Executive Coach Max Riley, one of the first coaches to receive certification in the use of the tool, says, “It offers an opportunity for teams to engage in joint learning, thereby creating a unique bonding experience.
+Retired Executive Coach Max Riley, one of the first coaches to receive certification in the use of the tool, says, “It offers an opportunity for teams to engage in joint learning, thereby creating a unique bonding experience.
 The assessment also has the rare quality of bringing value to individuals’ own intentions around realizing greater potential.”
-In addition to Max, other CNPC coaches who have received certification to administer the tool include Nathalie Bayol, Alice Larsen, Nancy Terry, Samantha Dye, Catherine Blake and Mary Riley.
-CNPC Board Member Barbara Russo and Consultant Marie Josee Smulders also have received B@FP assessment credentials.
+In addition to Max, other CNPC coaches who have received certification to administer the tool include Nathalie Bayol, Samantha Dye, Catherine Blake and Mary Riley.
+CNPC Board Member Barbara Russo and Consultants Marie Josee Smulders and Nancy Terry also have received B@FP assessment credentials.

 Human Potential Assessment serves as a springboard for exploration through coaching.
 The CNPC community has found particular resonance for the approach among non-profit leaders because of the value it places on relationships, service and personal development.

 Non-profit professionals come from a long and historic tradition of unselfish individuals who choose to work or to volunteer in service to others.
 Frequently called “mission-driven,” not-for-profit professionals often receive qualitative rather than quantitative rewards for their commitment to service.
 CNPC became established specifically to serve the needs of such dedicated individuals.
 In so doing, CNPC seeks to add value, build capacity and deepen the positive impact on the clients served by these organizations and individuals.